coderkwan/portfolio/src/posts/ai_ease_speed.md

 title: Artificial Intelligence, Ease and Speed
 date: 2025-04-03
 dat: 03-04-2025
-desc: We have to find ways in which AI can make our daily lives easier.
+desc: Artificial Intelligence, like other innovations, is here to make our lives easier, if you use it correctly.
 layout: eachpost.njk
 ---